mikeyfreake/ESPN-Fantasy-Football-Scraper/README.md

 ```
 league.getLeagueName().then(res => console.log('League name is: ' + res));
 ```
+but right now there is only one.
+Coming soon will be league information like roster size and scoring type.

 ### Get scores
 Functions will return scoreboards, which contains information about the teams listed below